intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

 - Fully voice four-part harmonies
 - Create independent melodic lines that function harmonically together

 Units 10 and 11 will help you solidify this process.
-First, we will establish a reference model by looking at classic errors that occur when writing in a general four-part chorale style.
-We will then apply these guidelines to our own attempts to compose basic four-part chorales in order to better understand the voice-leading principles of all tonal music.
+First, we will establish a reference model by looking at classic errors that occur when writing in a four-part chorale style.
+We will then apply these guidelines to our own attempts to compose basic four-part chorales in order to better understand the voice-leading principles of diatonic music.

 We will be referring to this handout, [Part-Writing Error Checklist and Guide](https://docs.google.com/document/d/1s9Xd3LPqoaEevshTopxHzLX9jCzxVCZocOBLD_dceMU/edit?usp=sharing), for the next two units, so you may want to print this out or open it in a separate window.

 ## Why part-writing?

 Before we begin, I would like to address a question that I have received many times from students.
-Why do we study part-writing, particularly in a strict style that is not performed regularly by modern musicians?
+Why do we study part-writing rather than just analysis, particularly in a strict style that is not performed regularly by modern musicians?

 There are many answers for this, but there is one in particular that I think justifies the study of this in this course.
-Part-writing is the simplest way to study how voice-leading creates harmony.
-Even though most of its rules are archaic, and a modern student's ear is not nearly as offended by certain style characteristics (e.g. parallel perfect fifths), this is the most straightforward way to study every aspect of how music functions: voice-leading, chord progressions, voicing chords, chordal structure, tendency tones, melodic construction, and so on.
+Part-writing is the simplest way to study *how* voice-leading creates harmony.
+Even though most of its rules are archaic, and a modern student's ear is not nearly as offended by certain style characteristics (e.g. parallel perfect fifths), this is the most direct way to study every aspect of how music functions: voice-leading, chord progressions, voicing chords, chordal structure, tendency tones, melodic construction, and so on.

 We could attempt to focus on only one style of modern music--whether pop, jazz, classical, or otherwise--but because each is a fully developed, complex language, you would still need to learn basic harmonic movement before beginning to write in that style.
-And because each of these musics has its roots in diatonic harmony, an understanding of basic chorale style part-writing will allow you to study and analyze *all* of these styles, rather than focusing your studies into only one area and being ignorant of the others.
+And because each of these musics has its roots in diatonic harmony, an understanding of basic chorale style part-writing will allow you to study and develop a process to analyze *all* of these styles, rather than focusing your studies into only one area and being ignorant of the others.

-In short, you may never use this directly, but a knowledge and understanding of these basic tenets will greatly enhance your ability to function as a musician, regardless of your career path.
+In short, focus on the *process* of the part-writing rather than trying to memorize every rule as if it is unbreakable.
+Even within a style, rules are guidelines, so an inflexible mindset will lead to nothing but frustration.
+Once you have grasped the basics of part-writing, you will have advanced another step toward the goal of improving your musicianship.

 ## Traditional errors

-In [Unit 6c]({{ site.baseurl }}/06-intro-harmonic/c1-voiceleadingerrors.html), we first looked at some basic rules for voicing a chord in a four-part chorale style.
+In the last [topic]({{ site.baseurl }}/10-intro-harmonic/a1-voiceleadingerrors.html), we first looked at some basic rules for voicing a chord in a four-part chorale style.
 These rules included:
 - Voice-crossing
-    - In this style, voices should generally not cross
+    - In this style, voices generally should not cross
     - Exception: alto and tenor may cross briefly if musically necessary
 - Spacing
     - In this style, the top three voices--soprano, alto, and tenor--should always be within an octave of the adjacent voices.
 To be more specific, there can never be more than an octave between *soprano* and *alto*, and there can never be more than an octave bteween *alto* and *tenor*.